Welcome to her world.

 Tropes found in Akiko Shikata's music:

-- Album Intro Track: There is usually one featuring an Ethereal Choir.
+- Album Intro Track: There is usually one in the studio albums, featuring an Ethereal Choir.
 In Harmonia short sung poems serve as introduction and interludes.

 - Con Lang: Occasionally in songs for anime or video games.
 Most memorably in the Utau Oka songs (related to Ar tonelico), partially sung in Hymnos.

-- Concept Album: Harmonia is divided in four parts: wind (track 1 to 4), fire (5 to 8), water (9 to 12) and earth (13 to 15).
-Each part is introduced by a short interlude titled "Chouwa ~ something", and all four of them form the first verse of Chouwa ~ Harmonia, the penultimate track.
+- Concept Album: Harmonia is built around the theme of the Four Element Ensemble: the wind part (track 1 to 4) focuses on the feelings of travelling and flying in the sky; the fire part (5 to 8) has tense songs with heavy electric instrumentations and dark lyrics; the water part (9 to 12) contrasts it with soothing songs and light instrumentations; the earth part (13 to 15) seems to focus more on hand percussions.
+Each part is introduced by a short interlude titled "Chouwa ~ something", all four of which form the first verse of Chouwa ~ Harmonia, the penultimate track.
 Harmonia ~ Mihatenu Chi he brings all this together in a joyful conclusion.

 - Dark Reprise: Umineko no naku koro ni ~ Rengoku starts very much like the original VN opening, but after the first chorus it gets more chaotic and epic, with the structure getting more complex and electric guitars kicking in, which adds an apocalyptic touch to it.
 Also, it's sung entirely in Italian this time around (the lyrics are by Wataru Hano though).

-- Early Installment Weirdness: Shikata's voice in her early releases was noticeably more high-pitched.
-Her first album Navigatoria also had lighter and more ethereal instrumentations, as well as a few experimental songs (most notably Hollow) that don't quite sound like anything she has done since then.
+- Early Installment Weirdness: Shikata's voice in her early releases was noticeably more high-pitched, and her first instrumental album Petits fours sounded like something out of a music box.
+Her first album Navigatoria also had lighter, more ethereal and more rock-based instrumentations, as well as a few experimental songs (most notably Hollow) that don't quite sound like anything she has done since then.
 While the bases of her current style were already present, it's her second album Raka that solidified them.

 - Ethereal Choir: Used as a peaceful pendant to the Ominous Latin Chanting, sometimes in the same song.